cemck/Photon-API/README.md

 # Photon API

 Beginning with version 1.0.7, Photon offers an API allowing third-party tweaks to listen for Photon Ambient Display state changes.
-Please make sure to include all 3 notifications.
+Please make sure to use all 3 notifications.

 **Header.h**
 ```objc